Protect your rights and maximize your payout after a Georgia car accident. We answer key questions and show you how to build a strong insurance claim.

 Fraud: You would be surprised at how many people involved in car accidents fake injuries at the accident scene, and long after.
 For these people, a car accident can mean “pay day” when your insurance company decides to compensate them, even if only in a “nuisance claim.”

-This decision is based on the fact that it’s sometimes better to pay a little bit of money to settle a claim, than it would be to have to deal with the nuisance of a claim that will not go away.
+This decision is based on the fact that it’s sometimes better for the insurance company to pay a little bit of money to settle a claim, than it would be to have to deal with the nuisance of a claim that will not go away.
 This is especially true if your insurance company believes the “injured” person may hire an attorney.

 Yes.
-Many insurance companies today have electronic apps that allow you to report an accident, thereby fulfilling the notice of occurrence requirement.
+Many insurance companies today have apps that enable you to report an accident online, thereby fulfilling the notice of occurrence requirement.

 The applications can: